linux-kdevops/kdevops-history/README.md

 ### Node configuration

-The term `host` is often used to describe `localhost, and so to help distinguish `localhost` from your target hosts you'd use for development we refer to target hosts for development as `nodes`.
+The term `host` is often used to describe `localhost`, and so to help distinguish `localhost` from your target hosts you'd use for development we refer to target hosts for development as `nodes`.